asantos00/website/content/blog/second-adventure-in-deno-land.md

 Last time around I have built a small twitter bot in order to scratch the surface of the standard library and to get to know _deno_ a little better in deeper context than a simple "hello world".

 It was very well-received, way more than what I was expecting.
-It ended up being, to the time, my most read and reacted post ever.
+It ended up being, at the time, my most read and reacted post ever.
 I guess I got quite lucky on the "_deno_ hype train".

 Back to what brought me here today.
 After exploring the standard library, module imports, simple permission system and dependency management, today I'll explore the following topics: